 Last year, after the transatlantic crossing, I had trouble with dirt in the fuel tank that clogged the feeding line.
 So, I had asked Agmar Marine (now called Moor & Dock) to investigate how to clean the 20 year old tank.
-The problem being there is no access to the tank as it is incorporated into the chart table.
+The problem was there is no access to the tank as it is incorporated into the chart table.
 They had to dismantle the table, remove the tank, and then wash its insides with steam.
 Because priming the fuel line was so difficult they also installed a new, much more effective, priming pump.
 I had also asked them to replace the upholstery of the front and two side cabins that had began to peal off.
 All this work necessitated a complete rearrangement of everything stowed in these cabins and in the chart table.
 They did a good job but all these things were placed in plastic bags strewn all over the boat.

 Another item pending was the issue of a new seaworthiness certificate as the old one expires in May 14.
 All Greek vessels, above a certain size, must be inspected every 2 years and have a new certificate every 4.
 The Greek law also requires yearly inspection/service of the life-raft (it has to be shipped to Athens for this), and of the fire extinguishers.
 Before issuing the seaworthiness certificate, the inspecting agency which is a private company, the Ellinikos Neognomon with a branch in Kalymnos, has to inspect the boat while on land, verify the currency of the life-raft and fire extinguishers certificates, the on-board safety equipment, and verify that all radio usage fees have been paid.
 I would not have minded paying the substantial fees for these inspections if they were real and if they improved the actual safety of my boat.
 This, however, is not the case.
 The whole exercise is a paper chasing game.

 I flew from Washington D.C. into Athens on Wednesday May 10 and after spending the evening visiting my 95 year old mother and my brother Nikos.
 The next day I took the 9:00 AM flight to Leros.

 Thursday May 11, 2006